 If your interested in becoming a football coach, this may help you!
 I’ve spent hours upon hours over the past 20 years looking for and researching the game.
 Everything from youth development to senior footballing principles.
 The fact is that there are literally thousands upon thousands of documents available from all over the world.
 It would be pretty difficult to get through them all.
 I still have a countless number of articles that I have collected of which some I haven’t even opened for lack of time and energy!

 Football is a game which is totally open to interpretation.
 Two coaches looking at the same player may well see two completely different players!
 A coaches opinion of the game is usually a product of his or her environment.
 I have made it a rule not to discount anyone’s opinions about football.
 It is possible to learn something new every day.
 The more you expose yourself to information, the more creative and innovative you become.
-Over many years of trial, error and observation I have formulated “a way”, not “the way, to develop my methodology as to how to create an environment for players to reach their full potential, both as a team and as an individual.
+Over many years of trial, error and observation I have formulated “a method”, not “the way”, as to how to create an environment for players to reach their full potential, both as a team and as an individual.
 So today I want to highlight the template I use to create my sessions.

 Part One The Vision